 Take time out be mindful of self, observe your state of being, viewing the anxiety at a distance rather than being overwhelmed by it.
 Consciously scan your body from the feet up to the head and relax the muscles.
 Deepen and lengthen the breathing.

 Use discreet distraction techniques, examples include putting an elastic band around your wrist and gently stretch it letting it snap against the skin, tapping parts of the body can help too as well as walking and deep breathing.
 Be active, if at work take breaks, go out at lunch time, do things that engage you.

-For additional information visit https://www.anxietyuk.org.uk/
+For additional information on anxiety visit https://www.anxietyuk.org.uk/